Mortgage related questions

 If I don't pay my premiums, what will happen?

 If you don't pay your premiums, your policy will automatically end.
-There isn't a cash-in value.
+There's no cash-in value at any time.

 Cancellations